-FBC samples and coagulation samples are valid for up to 48hrs (but each test will have a different stability time), contact the laboratory if add on requests are required to determine if the sample is still valid.
+FBC samples and coagulation samples are held within the laboratory for up to 48hrs (but each test will have a different stability time), contact the laboratory if add on requests are required to determine if the sample is still valid.
 If additional tests are required on samples sent to the laboratory, please contact the laboratory to ensure that the sample is still valid for analysis to prevent delay in the sample processing.